Schematic Checklist

 UART

-Other UART interfaces can be used as serial ports for communication, which could be mapped to any available GPIO by software configurations.
-For these interfaces, it is also recommended to add a series resistor to the TX line to suppress harmonics.
+If possible, use other UART interfaces as serial ports for communication.
+For these interfaces, it is suggested to add a series resistor to the TX line to suppress harmonics.

 When using the AT firmware, please note that the UART GPIO is already configured (refer to Hardware Connection).
 It is recommended to use the default configuration.